knative/docs/docs/eventing/sugar/README.md

 that have been labeled with the special label `eventing.knative.dev/autotrigger=enabled`.

-To produce one or more triggers automatically, provide the annotation:
+To manage one or more triggers automatically, provide the annotation:

 ```
 annotations: